kristin-smith/personal-netlify-blog/content/posts/2021-03-03---Five-Steps-to-Security-for-Non-Security-People.md

 So how can we get started with improving security without titles, and without getting way down into the weeds of various algorithms and threat vectors?

+Two pieces of advice:
+    * Focus your initial efforts on the things that are already within your control.
+No budget?
+Focus on the free changes.
+    * Remember that small changes over time shift the culture

 *******

 1. Unused Accounts